capstone2505-team-5/server/src/api-docs.md

 - paginated and filterable with query params
 - total count is the total amount of spans that matches params
 - if batchId is not present, will only show spans not in a batch
-- pageNumber and numPerPage required
-- projectId is required
+- projectId or batchId required

 **Response:**
 ```ts